jhuang672/fish/README.md

-# fish example for stochastic simulators: overview with opportunities
+# Fish example for stochastic simulators: overview with opportunities

 This repository contains all code and documentation with Rmarkdown guides to the fish agent based model example in the stochastic simulation review paper.